kyroskoh/AwesomeSockets/README.md

 ## Introduction

-I was learning about servers and sockets in my course *50.003: Elements of Software Construction*, and we had a problem set with many questions, where we simply reused code for starting the servers and sockets.
+I was learning about servers and sockets in  *50.003: Elements of Software Construction*, when I received a problem set with many instances when the simplest solution was to reuse code for starting the servers and sockets.

-I found it incredibly painful and verbose.
+This was incredibly painful and verbose.
 To open and accept a server in Java, we have to do:

 ```java
 ServerSocket serverSocket = new ServerSocket(4321);